laminba2003/blog/content/post/watching-files-with-java-nio.md

 Event kind : ENTRY_MODIFY - File : test.txt
 {{< / highlight >}}

-The Watch Service API is fairly low level, allowing us to customize it.
+The WatchService API is fairly low level, allowing us to customize it.
 In this blog post, we are going to design a high-level API on top of this mechanism for listening to file events for a given folder.
 We will begin by creating a _FileEvent_ class which extends the _java.util.EventObject_ from which all event state objects shall be derived.
 A _FileEvent_ instance is constructed with a reference to the source, which is logically the file upon which the event occurred upon.